 Wipe the Tables

 Kids are notorious for leaving bits of paper around the library tables and making pencil and pen marks on the surface.
-Pencil marks can be easily removed using a standard eraser, but pen markings may take a bit of elbow grease.
+Pencil marks can be easily removed using a standard eraser, but pen markings may be tougher.

 You can make a solution of warm water and mild detergent and spray it on the table.
 This should loosen up the ink, making it easy to wipe away.
 If the soap and water mixture doesn’t do the trick, try rubbing alcohol.

 Keeping the library clean doesn’t end with dusting your shelves and wiping down the books and tables.
-No room is thoroughly cleaned without running a vacuum.
+No room is thoroughly cleaned without running a vacuum or sweeping the floors.

 Daily Cleaning Tasks